akshmvn-jpg/fitapp/README.md

             fSubmitBtn.disabled = true;
             fSubmitBtn.textContent = 'Estimating...
 Please Wait';

-            const systemPrompt = "You are an expert nutritional database.
+            // UPDATED SYSTEM PROMPT: Enhanced to handle regional/complex dishes const systemPrompt = "You are an expert nutritional database specializing in **global and regional cuisine (e.g., Indian, Mexican, East Asian)**.
 Based on the food item and weight provided, estimate the total calories, protein, fat, and carbohydrates.
+For dishes like 'dal' or 'curry,' assume common preparations (e.g., cooked with water, oil, or ghee, and standard spices) unless specified otherwise in the item description.
 Round all values to the nearest integer.
 Respond ONLY with the requested JSON object.";
             const userQuery = `Estimate the nutrition for: ${item}, weighing ${weight} grams.`;

             try {